Five Hidden Traps in Outdated Living Trusts

 InTrap #2, we learned that Living Trusts can go dangerously out of date.
 But the same can be true of other plans you made when you were younger, and had different concerns.

 A good example is life insurance.
-When you have young children like me, typically you invest in life insurance for the purpose of paying off a mortgage, replacing income to your family, or paying for the education of your children if something were to happen.
+When you have young children, typically you invest in life insurance for the purpose of paying off a mortgage, replacing income to your family, or paying for the education of your children if something were to happen.
 However, time goes by.
-One day my children will be adults and have families of their own, and one day the mortgage will be paid off.
-At that point, my life insurance won’t really have the same purpose, and I really need to consider re-aligning my insurance for something more pressing and perhaps more expensive … my long-term care.
+One day the children will be adults and have families of their own, and one day the mortgage will be paid off.
+At that point, life insurance won’t really have the same purpose, and you really need to consider re-aligning your insurance for something more pressing and perhaps more expensive like long-term care.

 Long-term care in a skilled nursing facility has an average cost in California of around $10,000 per month—varying, of course, due to location and level of care.
 You and I would have to pay that sum out of our own pockets, unless we come up with a better plan.
 Statistics show that we are living longer; but with that great news may come a very large price tag.